acp91/Disaster-Response/README.md

 This command will read data from the "DisasterResponse.db" created in the previous step, train a classifier (in this case it is AdaBoostClassifier) and store the model as a pickle file "classifier.pkl" in the "models" folder.

+4) Now that you have a trained model you can view the results in the web app.
+To view the web app, run the following command within the "app" folder:
+> python run.py

+Once the dashboard is running, navigate to http://0.0.0.0:3001/ to access it.